Dr. Theodore G. Van Raalte

 • “Antoine de Chandieu’s Quiet Opposition to the Jesuits,” in ed.
 M. Klauber, The Theology of Early French Protestantism: From the Affair of the Placards to the Edict of Nantes (Grand Rapids: Reformation Heritage Books, 2023), 257–81.

-• “Apostle of the Alps: Guillaume Farel and the Reforming of Geneva,” in Brill Companion to the Reformation in Geneva, ed.
-Jon Balserak and Andrew Spicer (Leiden: Brill, 2021), 51–74.
+• “Apostle of the Alps: Guillaume Farel and the Reforming of Geneva,” in ed.
+Jon Balserak and Andrew Spicer, Brill Companion to the Reformation in Geneva, (Leiden: Brill, 2021), 51–74.

 • “Compelling Each Other: Beza’s Response to John Hay as Part of the Genevan’s Anti-Jesuit Efforts in the 1580s,” in ed.
 Scott Manetsch and Kirk Summers, Theodore Beza at 500.
 New Perspectives on an Old Reformer (Göttingen: Vandenhoek & Ruprecht, 2020), 263–82.